• Skip to primary navigation

 Instructions

-1. If using fresh tamarind, soak it in ½ cup of hot water for about 10 minutes while you prep the remaining ingredients.
+1. If using fresh tamarind, soak it in 1/2 cup of hot water for about 10 minutes while you prep the remaining ingredients.
 Strain to obtain the juice and discard the tamarind flesh.
 If using tamarind paste, skip this step.

-2. Add dal, tomatoes, tamarind juice (from step 1) or paste, turmeric powder, green chilies, chili powder, jaggery and salt along with 4 cups of water in the steel insert of the Instant Pot.
+2. Add dal, tomatoes, tamarind juice (from step 1) or paste, turmeric powder, green chilies, chili powder, jaggery, and salt, along with 4 cups of water in the steel insert of the Instant Pot.
 Mix well.

 3. Select “Pressure Cook.”
 Adjust the time to 12 minutes and set the pressure selection to high.
 Cover the Instant Pot lid and lock it.
-Make sure the vent is at sealing position.
+Make sure the vent is at the sealing position.

 4. Once the cooking cycle is complete, wait for 10 minutes before releasing pressure.

 5. If using a stovetop pressure cooker, follow the same steps as listed for Instant Pot.
 Cook on medium-high heat and wait for the vent/whistle to go off 3-4 times.
-Take it off heat and let the cooker cool down before you open the cover.
+Take it off the heat and let the cooker cool down before you open the cover.

 Tempering process